Sublittoral zone of Basse-Terre (west coast)

 Taking into account the species collected, it appears that the diatom communities that we have obtained at Basse-Terre (

 in january and march) and at Martinique (in march-april) differ noticeably from those that we have obtained at Marie-Galante (in march and may).
-If the period of collect can explain partly the difference, likely, the mineralogical nature of the sediments (coral origin at Marie-Galante and abrasion of volcanic stones at Basse-Terre and Martinique) plays an important role in the composition of the two diatom communities.
+If the period of collect can explain partly the difference, the mineralogical nature of the sediments (coral origin at Marie-Galante and abrasion of volcanic stones at Basse-Terre and Martinique) could play an important role in the composition of the two diatom communities.

 Marie-Galante Guadeloupe Martinique